Guide to the Professional Practice Standard

 A veterinarian is not required to obtain client consent to release medical record information when:

-• Requested by another veterinarian to facilitate and coordinate patient care in cases where the record relates to the same owner;
+- Requested by another veterinarian to facilitate and coordinate patient care in cases where the record relates to the same client;

-• Helping to prevent or assisting in the treatment of a person with a disease or physical injury, such as reporting any knowledge of any animal bite, or a contact that may result in rabies in persons to a local Medical Officer of Health.
-(For more information please refer to the Legislative Overview: Rabies found under the Professional Practice Standards and College Policy section of resources);
+- Helping to prevent or assisting in the treatment of a person with a disease or physical injury, such as reporting any knowledge of any animal bite, or a contact that may result in rabies in persons to a local Medical Officer of Health.
+(For more information please refer to the Legislative Overview: Rabies found on the College website);

-• Identifying, locating, or notifying the apparent owner of the animal(s), protecting the rights of the apparent owner, or
+- Identifying, locating, or notifying the apparent owner of the animal(s) or group of animals, protecting the rights of the apparent owner, or

-• enforcing applicable laws with respect of the animal, where it appears that the animal(s) is not owned by the person who has presented it for treatment;
+- enforcing applicable laws with respect of the animal, where it appears that the animal(s) or group of animals is not owned by the person who has presented it for treatment;

-A veterinarian is required to provide relevant historical (i.e. medical) information when requested by another veterinarian treating the animal(s).
+A veterinarian is required to provide relevant historical (i.e. medical) information when requested by another veterinarian treating the animal(s) or group of animals.
 This may involve providing the entire medical record but can also include medical summaries or a portion of the medical record based upon the request being made.

 For example, if the treating veterinarian is providing a second opinion about a specific condition, they may only require information that pertains to that condition.
 Another example is a referral to a specialist.
 This many only require that certain aspects of the medical history be provided.

-A conversation between the veterinarians and/or client will assist with ensuring that the information that is required is available to coordinate care for the animal(s).
+A conversation between the veterinarians and/or client will assist with ensuring that the information that is required is available to coordinate care for the animal(s) or group of animals.
 The individual making the request can also be specific about what information is required.

 There will be times when the veterinarian requesting the information determines that the full record is needed to coordinate care.
-The client also maintains the right to request a full copy of an animal(s)’ medical record for any reason.
+The client also maintains the right to request a full copy of an animal(s) or group of animals medical record for any reason.
 In these circumstances, the full record must be provided.

 Example: Dr. X sees a new client and patient at their hospital to examine an unresolved lameness issue.
 Dr. X contacts Dr. Y who previously treated the patient to request relevant historical (i.e. medical) information.
 Based on the reason for the visit, Dr. X determines that it is necessary to review any visits to Dr. Y that relate to the lameness issue, any tests that were performed, treatments that were done (including any drugs prescribed, dispensed or administered), and the patient’s vaccine history.
 Dr. X contacts Dr. Y to request this information.
 Dr. Y has their staff prepare the relevant records and sends them to Dr. X within two business days.

 When a new client makes an appointment with a veterinarian, there is the intent to establish a veterinarian-client-patient relationship (VCPR).
-During the contact with a new client, the veterinarian and/or staff can inform the client that they will need to contact their previous veterinarian and obtain relevant historical (i.e. medical) information on their animal(s).
+During the contact with a new client, the veterinarian and/or staff can inform the client that they will need to contact their previous veterinarian and obtain relevant historical (i.e. medical) information on their animal(s) or group of animals.
 The reason for this is care coordination.
-Alternatively, they can ask the client to bring their animal(s)’ medical record with them to the appointment or to provide it before the appointment.
+Alternatively, they can ask the client to bring their animal(s)’ or group of animals medical record with them to the appointment or to provide it before the appointment.

 Example: Dr. X is seeing a new client and patient.
 Dr. X’s staff have requested that the new client bring the patient’s previous medical history to the appointment.
 The client brings invoices and vaccine certificates from the previous veterinarian that they kept at home.
 Dr. X informs the client that they also need to see previous lab tests that were performed, including x-rays and bloodwork.
 Dr. X informs the client that they can contact the previous veterinarian for this information.
 The client indicates that they do not want Dr. X to contact the previous veterinarian.
 Dr. X informs the client about the importance of having this information to coordinate care and prevent duplication of tests.
 The client still refuses.
 Dr. X asks the client if they are willing to proceed with the appointment which involves taking a complete history and performing a complete examination of the patient and that this may indicate that lab tests are needed to determine further care.
 The client agrees to continue with the examination.